ermlikeyeah/ermlikeyeah.github.io/side-projects.md

 permalink: /side-projects/
 comments: false
 ---
 Whatever you want to call them, here's some little quick things on the side I've done in recent years.
-Most of them are quick hacks.
+Most of them are quick hacks, pulled together initially in just a couple of hours.
+Some were improved from there.
 Apologies if they don't work any more.
 Most have an accompanying blog post that talks about how they came to be.

 ## Look up Scores on the Doors
 I was curious what the Scores on the Doors on eateries near me were.
-This quick hack takes openly available data and does some simple analysis.
+This quick hack takes openly available data (from the Food Standards Agency) and does some simple analysis.
 Needs some design work and the code could do with some efficiencies – but it works.
 (And there's some noted iterations.)

 * [Have a look](http://www.studioofthings.com/dev/playground/livefoodauthorities.php)
 * [Read blog post about this](/view-your-local-scores-on-the-doors/)